 The reason my outbreaks became more frequent after I cut meat out of my diet is because meats naturally contain high amounts of lysine.
 Couple that with the fact that I relied more on nuts for protein than in the past, and you can see how I developed a bit of an imbalance.

 It's not just about avoiding foods high in arganine.
-Some articles you might read about herpes simplex will tell you to avoid dairy for this reason.
-However, dairy are some of the foods highest in lysine, usually more than double the amount of arganine.
+You also want food high in lysine.
 This chart will help you identify the foods with the highest and lowest lysine to arganine ratio.

 Additionally, I have been taking Lysine supplements.
 I take one 500 mg pill a day, unless I feel that familiar tingling in my lip, then I increase it to two a day.
 If the area starts to feel slightly rough, like the blister is about to form, then I increase to three pills a day (over the course of the day, not all at once).
 I've found that this usually prevents the outbreak and the blister site smooths out and becomes normal again.